How to Write a Movie Synopsis That Sells (Free Template)

 At some point or another, we all have told a story to a friend.
 If we're tight on time, we've given them the highlights — just the big emotional punches and payoffs.
 And if we told it well, we get the reaction we wanted.
 That story would be a synopsis, and when you work in Hollywood, you have to master that art.
-Being able to provide a movie synopsis is an excellent and essential skill to have across the board in this town.
+Being able to provide a synopsis is an excellent and essential skill to have across the board in this town.

-Today we'll learn how to write a movie synopsis, look at an example, go through a screenplay synopsis checklist, and get our film synopsis skills going.
+Today we'll learn how to write a synopsis, look at an example, go through a screenplay synopsis checklist, and get our film synopsis skills going.

 So let's go!